stevedonovan/gentle-intro/nom-intro.md

 By now you should be suspicious of anything that can throw away errors (`map_res!` does not panic) but this seems safe for now: flag it mentally with a warning.

-"hi" is now rendered nicely as a string, although it isn't telling us anything new.
+"hi" is now rendered nicely as a string, although it this doesn't tell us much.
 Let's match _either_ "hi" or "bye".
 The `alt!` macro ("alternate") takes parser expressions separated by `|` and matches _any_ of them.
 Note that you can use whitespace here to make the parser function easier to read: